Configuration File

 - Default:

-The list of TypeScript versions to be tested on.
+The range of TypeScript versions to be tested against.

 The following can be specified: